Description

 Using this definition on our asset we see for example:

-• The risk / return profile (Sharpe) over 5 years of Conservative Risk Portfolio is 1.25, which is higher, thus better compared to the benchmark SPY (0.57) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of Conservative Risk Portfolio is 1.22, which is greater, thus better compared to the benchmark SPY (0.52) in the same period.

 Sortino: